bobk48/RaspberryPiOS/README.md

 sudo apt install zfs-dkms/bookworm-backports zfsutils-linux/bookworm-backports

-The above commands, as of this date, allow you to the install , and use ZFS on
+The above commands, as of this date, allow you to install , and use ZFS on

 the Raspberry Pi OS with the 6.6.20 kernel.
+Volume 4 contains an entire chapter

+on ZFS, and the above instructions allow to work with that chapter.

 Old News